-This article is taken from my course How to Add New Life To An Old iPad.
-This course will show you haw to make the most of that old iPad.
+This article is taken from my Guru Guide to Old iPads with Pay What You Can Pricing.
+This course bundle will show you how to make the most of that old iPad.
 Let’s show them a little respect and call them legacy iPads.
 After all, they served us well at one time and, with what you’ll learn in this course, could do so again!
 Here’s a sample of the content.
 This is one of three methods I’ll show you for finding and installing apps that will run on your legacy iPad.
-Visit the course to see more.

 Apps you want may no longer work on a particular legacy iPad model.
 For example, the latest version of the app may require iOS 12, and your device’s age means it’s stuck on iOS 10 or earlier.
 Is there any way to install an old, compatible version of the app?
 Yes, there is.
 Here’s one of the methods I show you inside the course.